ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 To fully define an entity within a Ballerina GraphQL subgraph, you must:

-1. Assign the `@graphql:Entity` annotation to an object type.
+1. Assign the `@subgraph:Entity` annotation to an object type.
 2. Define the `key` field of the annotation to be the fields and subfields that contribute to the entity's primary key/keys.
 3. Define the `resolveReference` field of the annotation to be a function pointer to resolve the entity.
 If this field is set to `nil`, it indicates to the graph router that this subgraph does not define a reference resolver for this entity.
 For more details, see [ReferenceResolver](#133-the-referenceresolver).